chili-labs/AclBundle/Resources/doc/installation.md

 ## Requirements

-The AclBundle has less dependencies that need to be fullfiled.
-It required PHP version 5.3 as we use namespaces.
+The AclBundle has only a few dependencies that need to be fulfilled.
+It requires PHP version 5.3 as namespaces are used.
-The required composer-packages are as follows:
+The required composer packages are as follows:

 * doctrine/common with at least version 2.2
 * symfony/security with at least version 2.3

 > It might also work with earlier versions, but was not tested with them.
-If you get it working with earlier versions feel free to open a pull request.
+If you get it working with earlier versions, feel free to open a pull request.

 ## Installation

-Installation is done two steps like any other Bundle.
+Installation is done in two steps like any other Bundle.

 ### 1. Download the bundle